 It was like a Ploughman’s with pie, cheese, ham, bread and salad and washed it down with their Valhalla IPA.
 I would have ordered a viking horn but as you can’t put them down it would have been hard to eat my meal too!

-They also do an Odin’s platter, the all father and The Sif Goddess of the Harvest.
+They also do Odin’s platter, All Father and The Sif Goddess of the Harvest.
 You can see their whole menu of offerings here.

 9. The Black Swan Inn

 Another haunted pub with its own resident ghost is The Black Swan Inn.
 The inn stands in Peasholme Green and dates back to the 15th century where it was a Merchant’s house.